Last Updated on February 10, 2023 by Matt

 While the main job of steering belongs to the handlebar, you should include your feet as an additional way to change directions easily.

 Simply use your feet to transfer some of your weight and move your center of gravity in the direction you want to turn.
-In fact, don’t just stop at the feet – gently and slowly move your entire body along with your feet.
-This will do wonders for your balance and make turning much more intuitive and basically embedded in your body.
+Don’t just stop at the feet – gently and slowly move your entire body along with your feet.
+This will do wonders for your balance and make turning much more intuitive and embedded in your body.

-This is one of the most advanced electric scooter riding tips out there.
+This is one of the most advanced tips on how to use an electric scooter.

 While you want to keep your back straight, you shouldn’t lock your knees and keep your legs straight.
 That will be very unnatural and make riding very difficult.

-Bending your legs at the knees slightly not only makes the rides more comfortable, but it also does a great job of acting as an additional suspension system when you cross over bumps or holes.
+Bending your legs at the knees slightly not only makes the rides more comfortable but also does a great job of acting as an additional suspension system when you cross over bumps or holes.

 Speaking of bumps…

-This technique is used for crossing bumps, potholes, cracks in the road, or anything that will disturb the steadiness of your ride.
+This technique is used for crossing bumps, potholes, cracks in the road, off-road riding, or anything that will disturb the steadiness of your ride.

 The joints in your legs, together with the muscles in your legs and your entire body, further act as a suspension system, but they only absorb a fraction of the impact you would absorb with your feet firmly planted on the deck.